Brown Mackie College-Greenville

 Highest Paying Job

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Brown Mackie College-Greenville are Surgeons, Podiatrists, Cardiovascular technologists and technicians, Physicians, and Media and communication workers, all other
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Brown Mackie College-Greenville are Surgeons, Physicians, Cardiovascular technologists and technicians, Magnetic resonance imaging technologists, and Dentists

 The most specialized majors at Brown Mackie College-Greenville are Protective Services (19 degrees awarded), Health (111 degrees), Business (30 degrees), Legal (2 degrees), and Computer and Information Sciences and Support Services (4 degrees) (as of 2017).